d48/d48.github.com/pages/about.md

 Some things you will find are notes on `code`, `articles`, and `books`.

-Other things I'm interested in and have a passiont for are [art](http://design48.net/clients/hoodlum), [racing motorcycles](http://www.ryanregalado.com), and most importantly [God](http://ryanregalado.com/news_aug2008.php).
+Other things I'm interested in and have a passion for are [art](http://design48.net/clients/hoodlum), [racing motorcycles](http://www.ryanregalado.com), and most importantly [God](http://ryanregalado.com/news_aug2008.php).

 ![My son Jeshua and I](http://design48.net/i/Ryan-and-Jeshua-Pancake-House.png) My son Jeshua and I - eating at Pancake House in the Philippines